-Joanne Robbins is the Principal and Associate Director of Morningside Academy.
+Joanne Robbins is the Principal Emerita of Morningside Academy.
 Joanne has over thirty years of experience in program development, curriculum design, and teaching and supervision of programs for children, youth and adults.
 Joanne’s experience has been in both educational and mental health settings.
 She developed programs for Pre-K through college level.

 In addition to the gratifying work as Principal of Morningside Academy, Joanne is a founder of P.E.E.R., Partnerships for Educational Excellence and Research.
 The P.E.E.R. project is designed to radically improve the teaching and learning communities in several township schools in Port Elizabeth, South Africa.

 Prior to moving to Seattle, Joanne lived in Chicago for many years.
 While there, she was the Activity Therapy supervisor for a 120-bed children’s state psychiatric facility, served as an adjunct faculty member in the Psychology Department at Northeastern Illinois University, and designed and implemented problem solving and thinking skills programs, study skills programs, and learning acceleration programs for inner-city children and college students for the University of Illinois at Chicago and the City Colleges of Chicago.
 She also served as program developer and instructor in the federally funded Nation of Tomorrow program, training Chicago Public School teachers how to use computer technology in their classrooms.
 Joanne served as a research assistant in the Instructional Research and Development Laboratory at the University of Illinois at Chicago.
 She is a frequent presenter at professional meetings and has published experimental work in human clinical decision-making.

 Joanne has served as an instructional design consultant to private industry in the production of instructional media including Learning-to-Learn, Inc. in Cambridge, MA, and Focus International, Inc. in Huntington, NY.
 An expert in the teaching of thinking and reasoning skills, Joanne is the author of Learn to Reason with TAPS: Talk Aloud Problem Approach, and co-author of Fluent Thinking Skills: A Generative Approach.
 As the parent of graduates of the Seattle Public Schools, she remains involved by advocating for the betterment of the public school system.
 She served as co-chair of the Seattle Public School Superintendent’s Positive Climate and Discipline Advisory Committee.